 The Black enslaved community in Massachusetts was composed of descendants of the first Africans from the West Indies, supplemented by imported Africans via the West Indies and directly from Africa.
-They shared their enslaved status with Native Americans and other people of color.
+They shared their enslaved status with Indigenous peoples and other people of color.
 In Boston, they lived among a community of other unfree people--indentured servants from England, Ireland, and Scotland, and apprentices.

 First encounters of European and English explorers with Africans focused on differences in color, religion, and behavior.
 In 1554, Captain John Lok, author of "Second Voyage to Guinea," concluded that Africans were "a people of beastly living without a God, law, religion, or commonwealth."
 Definitions of "Black" in the Oxford English Dictionary century before the 16th century included: "dirty," "sinister," "foul," "wicked," and "malignant."

 Racism certainly prepared Massachusetts Puritans to accept African enslavement, but the legal status of enslaved people in the 1600s was not clearly defined.
 Beyond enumerating who could be enslaved, The Body of Liberties gave no further details about the institution of slavery.
 Without guidance from positive law, how would Puritan masters govern enslaved people?